Dixie Sansom: Early life

-Sansom was born in Kansas in 1948 or 1949, the daughter of a newspaper librarian.
+Sansom was born in Fort Leavenworth, Kansas in 1948, the daughter of a newspaper librarian.
 Her cousin is fellow Florida legislator Ray Sansom.
 She studied at Pensacola Junior College and the University of West Florida before moving from Pensacola to Brevard County, Florida, in 1969, shortly after her marriage to Jerry Sansom.
 Her husband spent most of his career as executive director for the Organized Fishermen of Florida.
 Sansom began her career as a clerk at Creel Elementary School in Melbourne, Florida.
 She then worked as a reporter for the Miami Herald and the Melbourne Times.
 In the 1970s, her husband decided to study at Florida State University and Sansom began asking around about jobs in Tallahassee, which was how she was hired as a press aide for the politician Clark Maxwell Jr., a position that she held for 10 years.

 Political career

 A Republican, Sansom was elected to the Florida House of Representatives for the 32nd district in the April 1984 special election, after the former representative Tim Deratany resigned to run for a seat in the Florida Senate.
 She was focused on beach restoration and vocational education.
 She led the effort to pass legislation to stop sewage systems from discharging into the Indian River Lagoon and obtaining funding for The Haven for Children.
 In the 1990 general election, she beat the Democrat Gene Newberry to retain her seat, receiving 67.4% of the vote.
 Sansom served as a Republican floor leader.